 - a.
 Examinations: There will be three exams; one will be the final exam.
 Each exam will be worth 100 points.
 All examinations will cover text, lecture, and other material presented in class.
 The format of the examination will consist of multiple-choice questions and short answer responses. - b.
 Clinical Interview: A major part of this course will be learning how to diagnosis and how to gather information about a person's history.
-You will practice conducting a clinical interview and turn in your clinical interview for instructor feedback.
+You will practice conducting a clinical interview and turn in your clinical interview.
 It is important to master this skill, as your assessment reports will build off of this assignment.
 This assignment is worth 5 pts. - c.
 MMPI-2: You will complete an MMPI-2 in the psychology department's office.
 The assessment will be scored in class.
 This assignment is worth 25 pts, and will also be used for your personal assessment paper. - d.
 Personal Assessment Paper: As part of the psychological testing course requirements, each student will be required to write a four to five-page psychological assessment after taking several tests in this course (DAP, MMPI-2, Sentence Completion, etc.) No references are needed.
 This assignment will be discussed further in class.
 You will be graded based on: professional presentation, following the recommended format, integration of psychological assessment results, level of insight, grammar and spelling, and length.
 This assignment is worth 100 points. - e.
 Clinical Assessment Report: Conduct a psychological evaluation and report on one volunteer.
 Papers must be four to five pages in length.
 Paper requirements and examples will be provided and discussed in class.
 You will be graded based on: professional presentation, following the recommended format, integration of psychological assessment results, level of insight, grammar and spelling, and length.
 This assignment is worth 100 points. - f.
 Case Study Presentation: Choose a different volunteer than the one you chose for your clinical assessment report to participate in the psychological evaluation process.
 You will be presenting this second case in class rather than writing a report on them.
 The presentation will be in a case study format (format will be provided in class), and will require you to bring the assessment data to class to share with your classmates.
 Presentations are worth 50 pts and your test administration documents will be turned in for an additional 50pts.
 (NOTE: you will need a total of TWO volunteers-ONE volunteer will be the subject for your Clinical Assessment Report, and ONE volunteer will be the subject for your Case Study Presentation.)
 You will sign up for a presentation date in class. - g.
-Group Diagnostic Project: You will work with a group of students on reviewing assessment data results and practice diagnosing according to the DSM-IV-TR and DSM 5. - h.
-Reading Quizzes: It is imperative that you read the material assigned for class.
-In order to ensure that you are reading the required material, there will be five "pop" quizzes on the reading throughout the semester.
-The dates of the quizzes will not be announced in class.
-Each quiz will be worth a total of 10pts each (50pts total).
+Group Diagnostic Project: You will work with a group of students on reviewing assessment data results and practice diagnosing according to the DSM 5.